Yuno's - Gallery

 Time Lapse Video of the Poster Making

-Art is a popular activity during early childhood and many preschools decorate their walls with children’s artwork.
-However, I often notice the same designs decorating the wall with different children’s names on them.
-These cookie-cutter artworks are made by children following specific instructions or templates: they are told to make an artwork that looks the same as the model.
-They may be pleasant decorations and promote fine motor skills, but children’s creativity may be hindered.
-Every child has an innate capacity to make art, and that capacity may be inhibited by an adult’s authority (Lowenfeld, as cited in Zimmerman & Zimmerman, 2000).
-Art lessons should be more than an opportunity to practice fine motor skills.
-The lessons should inspire creativity, encourage children’s imaginations, promote their curiosity, and encourage students to trust their creative instincts.
+Art is a fundamental part of early childhood education, with many preschools displaying children’s artwork on their walls.
+However, I often notice that the same designs are used to decorate the walls, only with different children’s names.
+These “cookie-cutter” artworks are created by children following step-by-step instructions or templates, with the goal of making their art look like the model.
+While these activities may result in pleasant decorations and help children develop fine motor skills, they can limit the development of creativity.
+Every child has an innate ability to create, but this natural ability may be stifled when children are directed too rigidly by adult authority (Lowenfeld, as cited in Zimmerman & Zimmerman, 2000).
+Art lessons should go beyond simply practicing motor skills; they should inspire creativity, foster imagination, encourage curiosity, and allow children to trust their creative instincts.

 Intrinsic Motivation Promotes Creativity and Autonomy.

 How can educators cultivate creativity in early childhood education?
-Jaquith (2011) states that intrinsic motivation from factors such as personal interest and curiosity activates creativity.
-Many educators have witnessed young children immersing themselves in activities that they love and even losing track of time.
-Many educators also have witnessed children losing attention quickly when they are not interested.
-Jaquith (2011) states that intrinsic motivation and students’ interests are central to finding and solving creative problems.
+Jaquith (2011) argues that intrinsic motivation—driven by personal interest and curiosity—activates creativity.
+Many educators have observed children becoming fully immersed in activities they enjoy, losing track of time in the process.
+Conversely, when children are not interested in an activity, they quickly lose attention and disengage.
+Jaquith (2011) emphasizes that intrinsic motivation and students’ interests are key to solving creative problems.
 When students are motivated, they become self-directed learners.
-Hunter-Doniger (2020) explains that creativity, play, and autonomy are interwoven throughout the art-making process.
-I look at creative learning environments that characterize three different educational methods: Forest School, the Reggio Emilia approach, and Waldorf education.
+Hunter-Doniger (2020) adds that creativity, play, and autonomy are intertwined throughout the art-making process.
+In this context, I will examine three educational methods that foster creativity in early childhood: Forest School, the Reggio Emilia approach, and Waldorf education.

 Forest School